olofd/dotNeTS/README.md

 .NET library-syntax for typescript/javascript

-This library aims to implement the good parts of .Net-syntax in javascript.
+This library aims to implement the good parts of .Net-syntax in typescript/javascript.
-If your new to javascript you'll have a hard time dealing with the functional style of programming often implemented in ex. lodash while working with data. dotNeTS gives you lambda expressions and full implementation (soon) of System.Collection.Generics.
+If you're new to javascript you'll have a hard time dealing with the functional style of programming often implemented in ex. lodash for dealing with data-operations. dotNeTS gives you lambda expressions and full implementation (soon) of System.Collection.Generics.

 dotNeTS also aims to NOT reinvent the wheel and use javascript 'best-choices' for data-mainpulation